thoughtram/blog/_posts/2017-08-24-taming-snakes-with-reactive-streams.md

 - Keep track of the snake (includes eating and moving)
 - Keep track of the apples on the field (includes generating new apples)

 In reactive programming it's all about programming with data streams, streams of input data.
 Conceptually, when a reactive program is executed, it sets up an observable pipeline that acts upon changes, e.g. a user has interacted with the application by pressing a key on the keyboard or simply a tick of an interval.
 So it's all about figuring out **what can change**.
 Those _changes_ often define the **source streams**.
-The key is to come up with the source streams and then compose them together to calculate whatever you need, e.g. the game state.
+The key is to come up with the streams that represent the **primary source of change** and then compose them together to calculate whatever you need, e.g. the game state.

 Let's try to find our source streams by looking at the featurs above.